Aetna Life Insurance Co. v. Lavoie: Background

 In Winter of 1997, Margaret Lavoie was admitted to a hospital on her physician's recommendation.
 Mrs. Lavoie remained in the hospital for twenty-three days for various medical tests.
 After Mrs. Lavoie's discharge, the hospital sent the local Aetna Life Insurance Company office the requisite forms, medical records, and a bill for $3,028.25.
-The local office paid $1,650.22 of the $3,028.25 hospital bill and sent a letter to the Aetna national office reasoning that Mrs. Lavoie's twenty-three day hospital day was unnecessary.
+The local office paid $1,650.22 of the $3,028.25 hospital bill and sent a letter to the Aetna national office reasoning that Mrs. Lavoie's twenty-three day hospital stay was unnecessary.

 When Aetna Life Insurance Company refused to pay the full amount of a hospital bill, Margaret and Roger Lavoie (her husband) brought suit in an Alabama state court, seeking both payment of the full amount and punitive damages for the company's alleged bad-faith refusal to pay a valid claim.
 The jury awarded $3.5 million in punitive damages.
 The Alabama Supreme Court affirmed, 5 to 4, in a per curiam opinion written by Justice T. Eric Embry.

 Aetna then filed an application for rehearing, and, before the application was acted on, learned that, while the case was pending before the Alabama Supreme Court, Justice Embry had filed two actions in an Alabama court against insurance companies alleging bad-faith failure to pay claims and seeking punitive damages.
 One of the actions was a class action on behalf of all state employees insured under a group plan by Blue Cross-Blue Shield.
 Aetna then filed a motion challenging, on due process grounds, Justice Embry's participation in the per curiam decision and his continued participation in considering the rehearing application, and also alleging that all justices on the court should recuse themselves because of their interests as potential class members in the Blue Cross suit.
 The court denied these motions, and also the rehearing application.
 Two justices wrote separately in the brief order stating that they were taking action to not be included as class members in the Blue-Cross suit.

 Approximately two weeks later, Aetna received a copy of Justice Embry's deposition taken in the class action.
 During the deposition, Justice Embry expressed frustration with insurance companies and that he had issues processing insurance claims for years.
 After receiving the deposition, Aetna filed another motion for rehearing.
 After that motion was denied, Aetna filed an appeal to the Supreme Court of the United States.

 Subsequently, the Blue-Cross suit was settled, and Justice Embry received $30,000 under that settlement.